 Fees & Tolls

 If you have to pay for any fees or tolls associated with your driving that aren’t reimbursed through the rideshare company, those are expenses are also tax-deductible.

 For example, if you have to pay a toll and the rider doesn’t reimburse you, then you can claim it as an expense.
 If the rideshare company reimburses you because it’s app detects you went through a toll, then you can’t claim it.

 Personal Grooming, Uniforms

 Unfortunately, personal grooming expenses, like a haircut, and clothing are not tax-deductible.
 Personal grooming is never tax-deductible and rideshare companies do not require a uniform, so you can’t claim work clothes as an expense.
 This also means dry cleaning your clothes is out too.

 Driving for a rideshare company can be a great way to earn some extra income.
 And learning about all the business deductions can be a great way to keep more of it at tax time!

 Don’t worry about knowing these tax laws.
-TurboTax Self-Employed will ask simple questions about you and your business and give you the business and personal tax deductions you are eligible for.
-You can also use QuickBooks Self-Employed to capture your income, expenses, and mileage year-round and then easily export the information to your TurboTax Self-Employed tax return.
+TurboTax Self-Employed will ask simple questions about you and your business and give you the business and personal tax deductions you are eligible for based on your entries.
+You can also use QuickBooks Self-Employed to track your income, expenses and mileage year-round and then easily export the information to your TurboTax Self-Employed tax return.

-If you have questions, you can connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent to get your tax questions answered right away.
-A TurboTax live CPA or Enrolled Agent can also review, sign, and file your tax return.
+If you have questions, you can connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent with an average 15 years experience to get your tax questions answered.
+TurboTax Live CPAs or Enrolled Agents are available in English and Spanish, year-round and can also review, sign, and file your tax return.